victorfrye/microsoftgraveyard/.github/ISSUE_TEMPLATE/1_new_dead_product.md

 ---
 name: New dead product
 about: Request a new dead product be added to the graveyard
-labels: ["💀 Issue-Corpse", "🪦 Area-Graveyard"]
+labels: ['💀 Issue-Corpse', '🪦 Area-Graveyard']
 assignees:
   - victorfrye
 ---

 **The name of the product**